PichaiRaman/SurvAnalysis_Pub/README.md

 * kidneyExplainCreateDF.R - This is a standalone script to explain why all methods seem to predict kidney survival markers well
 * mergeSynth.R - Merges Jess's results and mine on the synthetic data
 * synthDataSection.R - Generates Synthetic data plot
+* checkMeanQuantileCutoff.R - Shows cut-offs are sensitive to composition of datasets

 #### These files can be ignored KR